xi0927/SGCL/README.md

 # SGCL

+Codes of **Sgcl: Contrastive representation learning for signed graphs[C]//Proceedings of the 30th ACM International Conference on Information & Knowledge Management.
+2021.**

 ## ContrastGNN_whole & ContrastGNN/
 ContrastGNN/ is actually the same with ContrastGNN_whole.py, where the difference is that ContrastGNN/ consists of multiple files and ContrastGNN_whole.py is a single file.